New Grading Model Overview- Updated

 You are in charge of your story

-The weekly reflection and portfolio let you decide what to present and how to show your growth.
-You own your progress, not just your scores.
+The reflection and portfolio let you decide what to present.
+You own your progress.

 For teachers